zakirullin/cognitive-load/README.md

 `AdminController extends UserController extends GuestController extends BaseController`

-Ohh, part of the functionality lies in `BaseController`, let's have a look: `🧠+`
+Ohh, part of the functionality is in `BaseController`, let's have a look: `🧠+`
 Basic role mechanics got introduced in `GuestController`: `🧠++`
 Things got partially altered in `UserController`: `🧠+++`
 Finally we're here, `AdminController`, let's code stuff! `🧠++++`

-Oh, wait, there's `SuperuserController` extending `AdminController`.
+Oh, wait, there's `SuperuserController` which extends `AdminController`.
 By modifying `AdminController` we can break things in the inherited class, so let's dive in `SuperuserController` first: `🤯`

 Prefer composition over inheritance.
-We won't go into the details - there are enough articles on the topic.
+We won't go into the details - there are plenty of articles on the subject.

 ## Too many small methods, classes or modules
 > **Note**